Fabio-html/Website_Fabio_Gampl/src/blog/2025-08-17-your-work-won’t-connect-—-until-you-understand-the-power-of-stories.md

 ---
-title: Your Work Won’t Connect — Until You Understand The Power Of Stories.
+title: Your Work Won’t Connect — Until You Understand The Power Of Stories
 author: Fabio Gampl
 date: 2025-08-17T18:45:00.000+03:00
 tag: